owlto-finance/owlto-sdk/README.md

 1. `bridge.getFeeInfo(tokenName: string, fromChainName: string, toChainName: string, uiValue: number) `

-Return the fee user need to pay for a give pair and amount.
+Return the fee user need to pay for a given pair and amount.

 For example, if user want to bridge 10 USDC from Base to Scroll.